 9. The Hawaiian Islands

 Are you surprised that the Hawaiian Islands are some of the cheapest places to fly right now?
-With seven islands and five major airports offering direct flights all over the country and Pacific Rim, it’s not hard to find a flight deal to Hawaii.
+With seven islands and five major airports offering direct flights all over the country and Pacific Rim, finding a flight deal to Hawaii is not hard.

 Especially from the western United States, it’s hard to find a major city that doesn’t have direct flights to Hawaii.
 All the big airlines operate there, with the latest entry being Southwest, which dramatically shook up the market with its low fares and lack of baggage fees.
 That’s only good news for travelers trying to save money on their transportation.